xiaobaicaisteam/War3zuk-Alpha-18-AIO/README.md

 Replaced all remaining Icons to HD

 ADDED HD Forge along with all its files & Icons, Also Polish for upgrading blocks

+Fixed remaining items, Duplicates, XUI & Forge with the Help of (StallionsDen)